psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 "Tell me, Doug, how's the AI research getting on?
 Now the Colonel has started the ball rolling, as it were, we can talk openly I'm sure."

-"Well, er Gemma is it?
+"Well, er Maya is it?
 Well, erm, it's ok to tell you?
 Is it?"

 "We're to swap our research and see if they can combine.
 You heard him didn't you?"